linbug/linbug.github.io/_posts/2015-07-27-Logistic-regression.md

 1. How do you decide what function you will use for your decision boundary?
 We were told to use a linear function, but maybe a polynomial would have worked better.

 2. How do you decide which learning algorithm you’re going to use?
 Scipy has loads, and I implemented two (BFGS and Newton’s method) with similar results.

+3. How do we decide what our threshold value should be for assigning different classes?
+Maybe 0.5 isn’t always appropriate.

 **********************